holstrater/holstrater.github.io/_posts/2020-05-02-fristileaks.md

 + 1 host(s) tested
 ```

 After a lot of thinking and staring at the output I had so far, I grew more and more convinced that there had to be a path that I was missing.
 After all, `dirb` only scans for paths based on the wordlist you give it.
 In this case, I used the default wordlist which returned no matches.
 I tried again with a few different wordlists, but still no success.

-The only conclusion I could come up with is that I'd have to manually try some pathnames based on the information the website was already giving me.
-As simple as things can be sometimes, `fristi` was what I was looking for:
+The only conclusion I could come up with is that I'd have to manually try some paths based on the information the website was already giving me.
+As simple as things can be sometimes, `fristi` turned out to be what I was looking for:

 ![alt]({{ site.url }}{{ site.baseurl }}/images/fristileaks_login.png)

-The username and password fields did not seem SQL injectable at first sight, so I took a look at the page source.
+The username and password fields did not seem SQL injectable, so I took a look at the page source.
 Some notes were left here about the way the website stores images by `base64` encoding them.
 I noticed the `base64` encoding of a second image (?) although the page only displayed one image.
 I went ahead and decoded that and got the following:

 ```bash
 kali@kali:~$ nano b64.txt